AVONDALE ICELANDICS

 No riders outside of age, weight, or height parameter.
 Not being able to balance yourself in the saddle when the horse is in motion.

-This is for safety of the riders and horses.
-Riders over weight or height limit as well as being unbalanced can cause back and joint injuries to horses.
+as well as being unbalanced can cause back and joint injuries to horses as well as for the riders.

-Being on the property at unscheduled times and with unconfirmed visitors, dogs, etc. at unscheduled times which is trespassing.
+Being on the property at unscheduled times and with unconfirmed visitors, dogs, etc.

 No feeding of outside food to the horses as it endangers their health.
 Horses can also become aggressive with improper treating or can mistakenly bite fingers.